ttalvitie/browservice/README.md

 release/bin/browservice --http-listen-addr=0.0.0.0:8080
 ```

-WARNING: Binding to `0.0.0.0` may allow unauthorized users to connect to the server.
+**WARNING**: Binding to `0.0.0.0` may allow unauthorized users to connect to the server.
 To avoid this, use a more restrictive listen address and/or a firewall.

+**WARNING**: The trust between the client and the proxy server has to be mutual, as the client controls a web browser process running on the proxy server.
+For example, the client can use the `file://` protocol to read files on the proxy server that are accessible to the user running `browservice`.

+**WARNING**: The embedded Chromium browser does not update itself.
+To keep the browser up to date, you should periodically install the newest release of Browservice; on each release, the `download_cef.sh` script is updated to use the newest CEF release.

 The clipboard and browser storage (cookies, local storage, cache, etc.) are shared among all the clients of the same Browservice instance, and thus you should start a separate instance for each user.
 By default, the browser runs in incognito mode, which means that all the browser storage is lost when the Browservice server is stopped.
 To avoid losing your session cookies and cache, you can persist the storage by specifying an absolute path to the storage directory in the `--data-dir` option (for example `--data-dir=$HOME/.browservice`)